bitspook/event_monkey/README.md

 ## Quick Documentation

-I would have written the documentation but I don't think anybody else gonna need this system.
-I am putting it here to because this kinda inactive Github account is haunting me in dreams.
+I would have written the documentation but I don't think anybody else gonna use this system.
+I am putting it here because this inactive Github account is haunting me in dreams.